How to Save Images with GroupDocs.Parser for Java

-Need a reliable way to programmatically extract images from various document formats?
-GroupDocs.Parser for Java offers powerful image extraction capabilities that simplify this task.
-This guide will walk you through using GroupDocs.Parser to efficiently extract and save images from documents, making it suitable for tasks like data analysis, content repurposing, or archiving.
+Need a reliable way to programmatically save images from various document formats?
+GroupDocs.Parser for Java offers powerful image‑extraction capabilities that simplify this task.
+In this guide we’ll walk you through setting up the library, extracting images, and saving them to disk—perfect for data analysis, content repurposing, or archiving.

 Prerequisites